CaueStry/fire-rain/README.md

 # Fire Rain

-Simple space-shooter game made as a project for the class "Introduction to Web Programming".
+Simple space-shooter game made as a project for the class Introduction to Web Programming at Langara College.

 ## Built With